5l1v3r1/Lin8x-Discontinued/README.md

 # lin8x
 Our tool for the Kali OS!
-(Or any Debian Linux OS with many tool requirements)
+(Or any Debian Linux OS with many of the tool requirements)

 ----------------------------------------------------------------------------------------------